How to Find Undervalued Stocks: Investing the Benjamin Graham Way

 - PEG ratio

 Naturally, each of these criteria is explained in depth in this free Special Report.
-What’s more, you’ll also learn the additional steps Roy takes in confirming his identification of each potential value stock, all of which are again explained in depth, and in clear, jargon-free language.
+What’s more, you’ll also learn the additional steps Roy and Azmath take in confirming their identification of each potential value stock, all of which are again explained in depth, and in clear, jargon-free language.
 We’ll tell you how to:

 - Calculate the maximum buy and minimum sell prices.